baloghartur3/speaker-recognition/README.md

 For the easy use of the provided data preparation, we suggest using the root of this project as a --save path

+The downloading is not stable, so we recomment to download it manualy.

 ### Data preparation

 You can find the data processing in the Big_Homework.ipynb in the root directory of the project

+### Training and Evaluation

+We can find the code containing the training and evaluation of the model in Big_Homework.ipynb